 What Should I Have in a Car Emergency Kit?

 Although many car accidents are preventable through safe driving practices, some accidents can happen through no fault of your own.
-Unfortunately, with more than 5.2 million car crashes reported in America in 2020, car accidents are common.
+Even with a reported decrease from previous years, data from 2022 indicates that a concerning number of people, 2.38 million, were still injured on U.S. roadways.
 This is why having a comprehensive car emergency kit in your vehicle is essential.
 A well-stocked kit can help lower the severity of injuries, make you more visible to emergency service workers, keep you safe and comfortable until help arrives, and more.

 To help you and the drivers in your family prepare an optimal emergency kit, the Quad Cities injury lawyers at Winstein, Kavensky & Cunningham go over essential items to have in your car emergency kit.